ballerina-platform/ballerina-distribution/examples/kafka-service-ssl/kafka_service_ssl.md

 # Kafka service - SSL/TLS

-The Kafka service receives messages from the Kafka server using the Kafka listener via SSL.
+The `kafka:Service` receives messages from the Kafka server using the `kafka:Listener` via SSL.
 SSL can be enabled by providing the `kafka:SecureSocket` with the relevant values and `kafka:SecurityProtocol` as `kafka:PROTOCOL_SSL` in the `kafka:ConsumerConfiguration`.
 Use this to connect to a Kafka server secured with SSL.

 ::: code kafka_service_ssl.bal :::